Statement of Responsibility

 The library issues and renews full service library cards to individuals who are regularly scheduled to work 20 or more hours per week in East Brunswick.
-Applicants must present annually a letter from his/her employer stating that he/she works 20 hours or more per week, and present a pay stub or cancelled check as proof of employment or teachers may register through the school’s Media Center.
+Applicants must present annually a letter from his/her employer stating that he/she works 20 hours or more per week, and present a pay stub or cancelled check as proof of employment.
 Individuals teaching in public or private schools located in East Brunswick and Township employees are exempt from the 20 hours a week minimum schedule and will be issued a library card after demonstrating proof of current employment.

 Non-resident Township employees who are classified as “Seasonal” are not eligible for an East Brunswick Public Library card.

 All purchased cards are valid for one year from the date of purchase.
 Additional cards are issued to other family members residing at the same address for an additional $3 each.